 Automating Validation in CI/CD Pipelines

 The Spec + TDD workflow extends into CI/CD via spec-conformance gates.
-An arXiv paper describes that SDD adds three things: executable specifications that can fail the build on contract mismatch, CI/CD integration that checks every commit to catch drift, and specs structured for AI consumption.
+An arXiv paper on spec-driven development shows how executable specifications and contract testing tools like Specmatic keep an implementation aligned with its spec, so a conformance gate can fail the build when code drifts from the contract.
 These patterns fit within broader AI workflows that teams are adopting for continuous validation.

 Path-based triggers fire validation when specs change:

-The Specmatic loop provides one example of a self-correcting loop: AI-generated code is validated against API contract tests, and test failures feed back into the generation process rather than stopping immediately for human review.
-Contract tests are used to validate that an implementation conforms to the specification.
+The Specmatic loop provides one example of a self-correcting loop: it validates AI-generated code against API contract tests, and test failures feed back into the generation process rather than stopping immediately for human review.
+Contract tests confirm that an implementation conforms to the specification.

-Microsoft's Azure SDK pattern provides a production-scale example: generated code lives in the Generated/ folders, customizations in the Customizations/ folder, and AI agents are explicitly prohibited from removing or disabling existing tests unless explicitly instructed to do so.
-Generated code is placed in the Generated folder, while manual additions and extensions belong in Customizations; code can be regenerated by running the generator when needed.
+Microsoft's Azure SDK pattern provides a production-scale example: generated code lives in Generated/ folders, customizations in the Customizations/ folder, and AI agents are explicitly prohibited from removing or disabling existing tests unless instructed.
+Code can be regenerated by running the generator when needed.

 Ship Spec-Verified Code This Sprint